1/26/2023

 David Welch

 Thank you.
 I don't know who to address this to, so I'll just throw it to the group.
 And as a kind of background, I grew up in Iowa and I made a career in Minnesota.
-I see a lot of banks like yours that have great ability to generate loans.
-Not so great the ability to bring up core deposits.
+I see a lot of banks like yours that have great ability to generate loans, not so great the ability to bring up core deposits.
 And I'm not advocating the following, but I'd like your thoughts.
-Minnesota and Iowa are both just littered with rural trade center banks that have, you know, 40, 50, 60% loan to deposit ratios would fit really nicely in this environment.
+Minnesota and Iowa are both just littered with rural trade center banks and that have, you know, 40, 50, 60% loan to deposit ratios would fit really nicely in this environment.
 For you, I know it's not a short-term fix, but do you see any interest in augmenting your funding base like that over time?

 speaker